Author: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic

-1. Build-up stage is usually 3 to 6 months.
+- Build-up stage is usually 3 to 6 months.
 Build-up is with allergy shots with increasing amounts of the allergens.
-If you get your injections once a week, it usually takes 6 months.
+If you get your injections once a week, build-up takes around 6 months.
 If you get your injections 2-3 timer per week, the build-up stage may take as quickly as 3 months.
-Build-up is the most difficult part of the allergy shots as it takes frequent visits (once to twice per week).
+Build-up stage is the most difficult part of the allergy shots as it takes frequent visits (once to twice per week).

-2. Maintenance stage begins when you reach the full dose of allergy shots (maintenance dose).
-You typically the the full dose allergy shots once every 4 weeks.
-Maintenance typically continues for 36 doses.
+- Maintenance stage begins when you reach the full dose of allergy shots (maintenance dose).
+You typically receive the the full dose allergy shots once a month (every 4 weeks).
+Maintenance typically continues for 36 doses, or approximately 3 years.

 According to the National Institute of Allergy and Infectious Diseases (NIAID), about 80-90% of people with allergic rhinitis will see their symptoms and need for medication use drop significantly within a year of starting allergy shots.